Azure/azure-sdk-for-java/.github/CONTRIBUTING.md

 You can find all of the issues that have been filed in the [Issues](https://github.com/Azure/azure-service-bus-java/issues) section of the repository.

+If your first sample is not running as expected or you notice some WARNING or ERROR traces in the console, it is likely to do with your configuration, not a bug.
+Focus on the exception thrown to your code, not on the traces alone.
+Go through our samples, read the API documentation before filing an issue.

 If you encounter any bugs, please file an issue [here](https://github.com/Azure/azure-service-bus-java/issues/new) and make sure to fill out the provided template with the requested information.

 To suggest a new feature or changes that could be made, file an issue the same way you would for a bug, but remove the provided template and replace it with information about your suggestion.